KittyGiraudel/site/_posts/2012-11-13-less-to-sass.md

 ## LESS is not so bad

-Well, I've been moaning about LESS the whole article, but honestly this is not so bad.
-At least, it's no so bad if you don't plan on complicated and advanced things.
+Well, I’ve been moaning about LESS the whole article, but honestly this is not so bad.
+At least, it’s no so bad if you don’t plan on complicated and advanced things.
 Actually there are things LESS are better at, let me tell you my opinion about it:

 - <span style="text-decoration: line-through;">LESS provides some really cool color functions (darken, lighten, spin, de/saturate, fade, fadein, fadeout, mix, contrast)</span> (so does Sass)
 - LESS has a nicer and more accessible documentation on [lesscss.org](http://lesscss.org/)